NHSDigital/integration-adaptor-nhais/README.md

 The GP System will receive inbound messages from an AMQP message queue.
 The messages will be HL7 FHIR R4.

+### Examples

+Examples of outbound request to the Adaptor's API and inbound reply and unsolicited messages to the Inbound Supplier MQ are provided as part of the adaptor's User Acceptance Tests.

+#### Outbound Examples

+The [outbound_uat_data](src/intTest/resources/outbound_uat_data) folder contains examples of outbound (GP->HA) transactions.
+There is a sub-folder for each transaction type.
+Within each of those folder are sets of 2-3 files for each example:

+* `<example-id>.fhir.json`: The JSON payload sent from the GP System to the Adaptor.
+* `<example-id>.edifact.dat`: The EDIFACT file sent from the adaptor to the NHAIS instance for the request
+* `<example-id>.notes.txt`: (If provided) a textual descriptions of the transaction if one was provided by the source data set

+**Note**: Some files are named `.ignore.dat` / `.ignore.json`.
+These are examples for transaction types that are not yet implemented.
+The `ignore` tells our test quite to not run tests for these examples.

+#### Inbound Examples

+The [inbound_uat_data](src/intTest/resources/inbound_uat_data) folder contains examples of inbound (HA->GP) transactions.
+There is a sub-folder for each transaction type.
+Within each of those folder are sets of 2-3 files for each example:

+* `<example-id>.fhir.json`: The JSON message published into the Inbound Supplier MQ.
+* `<example-id>.edifact.dat`: The EDIFACT file from an NHAIS instance to the adaptor
+* `<example-id>.txt`: (If provided) a textual descriptions of the transaction if one was provided by the source data set

+**Note**: Some files are named `.ignore.dat` / `.ignore.json`.
+These are examples for transaction types that are not yet implemented.
+The `ignore` tells our test quite to not run tests for these examples.

 ## Adaptor Architecture

 TODO